TEST 3: Making Sure The Crank Sensor Is Getting Power

 With the red multimeter test lead and a wire piercing probe, probe the WHITE with BLACK stripe wire of the connector shown in the figure above.

 This is the wire labeled with the letter N in the photo above.

 With the black multimeter test lead probe the battery negative (-) terminal.

-Turn the Key On with the engine OFF.
+Turn the key to the ON position but don't crank or start the engine.
 You should see 10 to 12 Volts on the multimeter.

 Let's take a look at what your test results mean: